spsforks/ziglang-zig-wiki/Building-Zig-on-Windows-with-Visual-Studio.md

 :: perform the install
 cmake --build . --target install
 ```
+This option should work no matter what generator you used.
 #### Option 2: Use msbuild from the command line
 Run the following from the build directory
 ```dos